Ala-Eddine-Achach/Compass/README.md

     ```

-2. Navigate to the project directory:
+2. Navigate to the projects directory:

     ```bash
     cd compass

     ```

-3. Install dependencies:
+3. Navigate to the frontend directory and install dependencies:

     ```bash
+    cd frontend
     npm install

     ```
+4. Navigate to the CourseRecommendationAPI directory and install dependencies:

+    ```bash
+    cd ..
+    cd CourseRecommendationAPI
+    pip install -r requirements.txt

+    ```

+5. Navigate to the frontend directory and install dependencies:

+    ```bash
+    cd ..
+    cd backend
+    npm install

+    ```

-4. Configure the database:
+6. Configure the database:

     -   Update the `.env` file with your MySQL credentials.
-5. Run the application in the backend :
+7. Run the application in the backend :

     ```bash
     npm start

     ```
-6. Run the application in the frontend :
+7. Run the Course Recommendation API :

     ```bash
+    python main.py

+    ```

+10. Run the application in the frontend :

+    ```bash
+    cd ../frontend
     npm run dev

     ```